Madeleine McGraw: Career

 In September 2021, McGraw starred as Gwen Blake in the supernatural horror film The Black Phone (2021), directed by Scott Derrickson.
 The film received critical acclaim and earned McGraw various awards and nomination including that for the Saturn Award for Best Performance by a Younger Actor.
 In 2022, McGraw went on to as the titular character in the horror film The Curse of Rosalie (2022) (originally titled The Harbinger), filmed a few years prior.
 While the film was panned by critics, her acting and role received praise.
 A year later she appeared in the horror film Robbie Ain't Right No More (2023) which debuted at the Tribeca Film Festival.
 McGraw reprised her role as a young Van Dyne in the second season of the Disney+ animated series What If...?
 (2023).
 She also starred in The Curse of the Necklace (2024), alongside her sister Violet.

-In April 2025, it was announced that both sisters would star in a Holiday-themed film titled High Stakes Holiday with both sisters and their mom set to produce.
-That same month, McGraw was honoured as the "Rising Star" of 2025 at CinemaCon.
+In April 2025, McGraw was honoured as the "Rising Star" of 2025 at CinemaCon.
 At the end of June, she starred in Captain Tsunami which made its premiere at the Dances With Films film festival.
 In October she reprised her role of Gwen Blake in Black Phone 2.
+For her role she was nominated for Best Young Performer at the 9th Astra Film Awards where she was also honored as the "Star on the Rise".

+On October 9, 2026, McGraw is set to star, alongside her sister Violet, in a holiday-themed film titled Double Trouble (initially titled High Stakes Holiday) with both sisters and their mom producing.